awaang/CodePath-iOS/README.md

-# Pre-work - TipCalc
+# Pre-work - Blue Tipper

-TipCalc is a tip calculator application for iOS.
+Blue Tipper is a tip calculator application for iOS.

 Submitted by: Amy Wang

-Time spent: 2 hours spent in total
+Time spent: 4 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [o] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [o] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: